mixmastamyk/console/readme.rst

 Console
 ============

-*Yet another ANSI-sequence library.
-Easy, comprehensive*
+*Yet another console helper and ANSI-sequence library.
+Hopefully comprehensive and easy to use.*

 This module makes it easy to generate inline codes used to display colors and character styles in ANSI-compatible terminals and emulators,